-The Principal shall be the designated School Leader responsible for coordinating funded projects, administering programs, and ensuring that the various departments operating these programs do so within the guidelines of the particular program.
+The Executive Director shall be the designated School Leader responsible for coordinating funded projects, administering programs, and ensuring that the various departments operating these programs do so within the guidelines of the particular program.
 The administration shall keep accurate and separate records, as required by state and federal programs, to enable the School to verify program compliance and success.
-The Principal shall keep the Board fully informed.
+The Executive Director shall keep the Board fully informed.

-Borrowed Funds Model Policy[required]
+Borrowed Funds Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Borrowed Funds Model Policy a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Borrowed Funds Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair
+The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 Section 1.
 Borrowing Funds